banana10101-wq/Linux/README.md

 ![Terminal Project](https://img.shields.io/badge/type-terminal-green)
 ![Version](https://img.shields.io/badge/version-4.0-brightgreen)

+## 🛡️ Security Notice

+This installer has been scanned with [VirusTotal](https://www.virustotal.com/gui/file/7e4c970259bddad54ca700c16c8bff16bd7cfdac36023268dd85b9f20dcf3382?nocache=1) and was found to be **100% clean (0/61 detections)**.

+⚠️ Windows may warn you because the app is unsigned.
+This is expected for small/open-source projects.

+> Click **“More Info” → “Run Anyway”** to continue.

 A powerful Linux-like terminal written in C# for Windows.

-⚠️IMPORTANT NOTE: Password is admin123
+⚠️IMPORTANT NOTE: Password is admin123 in 4.0 version

 ⚠️Im not responsible for any damages